Fast Empirical Scenarios: Introduction

-The paper is organized as follows: In Section~\ref{sec:TMP}, we formally introduce the TMP and the notion of moment matrices, on the basis of which we propose covariance scenarios.
-In Section~\ref{sec:EMP}, we present the empirical version, the EMP, and propose the OMP algorithm.
-In Section~\ref{sec:BPEMP}, we prove why basis pursuit cannot work in the context of the EMP.
-Section~\ref{sec:numExp} addresses numerical experiments, where we benchmark our proposed algorithms against extant approaches.
+The remainder of this article is organized as follows.
+In Section~\ref{sec:TMP}, we formally introduce the TMP and the notion of moment matrices, based on which we propose covariance scenarios.
+In Section~\ref{sec:EMP}, we present the empirical version, the EMP, and reformulate the problem in an RKHS framework.
+In Section~\ref{sec:scenarioextraction}, we propose the OMP algorithm, and demonstrate its applicability for the EMP.
+Moreover, we comment on why basis pursuit cannot work in the context of the EMP.
+Section~\ref{sec:numExp} addresses numerical experiments, where we benchmark our proposed algorithms against existing approaches.
 In Section~\ref{sec:Conclusion}, we conclude and identify areas for future research.